OctopusDeploy/docs/docs/deployment-process/steps/community-step-templates.md

 After the step template has been installed, it will be available alongside the built-in step templates.

-## Adding an Updated Version of a Community Step Template
+## Adding an updated version of a community step template

 Sometimes updates are available for step templates.
 In this case, you will notice the step template has an option to update the step.
 If you select update, you will be taken to the community step details with the option to update the latest version of the step template.
 Community step templates can also be updated from the library as needed.